LoopKit/LoopWorkspace/README.md

 # Attention please!

+There are so many people who rely on the FreeAPS fork of Loop that it has been forked again to the loopnlearn github site.
+There are no guarantees as to how long this support can be maintained, but the loopnlearn team will do their best and are willing to accept pull requests.

-Dear friends!
-The FreeAPS project (ivalkou github site) is frozen.
+Ivan - the originator of the FreeAPS project (ivalkou github site) has frozen his repository.
 All the forces of Ivan's team are aimed at developing a new project FreeAPS X based on OpenAPS.
-There are so many people who rely on the FreeAPS fork of Loop that it has been forked again to the loopnlearn github site.

 # LoopWorkspace